 We renamed the output directory to end in “_control” for clarity.

-Exclusion PIA (reduced database)
+Exclusion analysis (reduced database)

 The BLAST exclusion option, -negative_gilist, requires the GIs (GenInfo Identifier) of every sequence to exclude.
 This would eventually be the GI of every sequence belonging to all 250 taxa.
 To start, we extracted the GIs of the 250 sequences: